AtharvaBandekar/Gut_Microbiome_Paper_Reproduction/README.md

 # Gut Microbiome & Dietary Fiber: A Bioinformatics Paper Reproduction

 ## Project Overview
 This repository details a bioinformatics project focused on reproducing key findings from the paper "[Gut microbiome variation modulates the effects of dietary fiber on host metabolism](https://doi.org/10.1186/s40168-021-01061-6)" by Murga-Garrido et al. (2021).
-The project my skills in bioinformatics workflows, data analysis, and data visualizations.
+The project showcases my skills in bioinformatics workflows, data analysis, and data visualizations.

 ## Original Paper
 * **Title:** Gut microbiome variation modulates the effects of dietary fiber on host metabolism